fairmutex/ngx-adal-8-samples/README.md

 Login is triggered as Appcomponent is constructed unless already logged in.
 I'm not a fan of this as the same result could be achieved using guards on the main route and looks neater.

+## ngx-adal-sample-accessing-back-end

-### ngx-adal-sample-accessing-BACKEND-API
+#### ngx-adal-sample-accessing-BACKEND-API

-Login including secure API calls to a Sample .net core 2.2 API application In Progress
+Login including secure API calls to  Sample .net core 2.2 API application

+#### Azure Secured API

+API secured by Azure

+___
+If I see interest I will add a sample with protected signalR connections